sveltejs/eslint-plugin-svelte/docs/rules/rune-prefer-let.md

 ---
 pageClass: 'rule-details'
 sidebarDepth: 0
-title: 'svelte/signal-prefer-let'
+title: 'svelte/rune-prefer-let'
-description: 'use let instead of const for signals values'
+description: 'use let instead of const for reactive variables created by runes'
 ---

-# svelte/signal-prefer-let
+# svelte/rune-prefer-let

-> use let instead of const for signals values
+> use let instead of const for reactive variables created by runes

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> **_This rule has not been released yet._** </badge>
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details

-This rule reports whenever a signal is assigned to a const.
+This rule reports whenever a rune that creates a reactive value is assigned to a const.
 In JavaScript `const` are defined as immutable references which cannot be reassigned.
-Signals are by definition changing and are reassigned by Svelte's reactivity system.
+Reactive variables can be reassigned by Svelte's reactivity system.

 <ESLintCodeBlock fix>